-Item No Ward Item Not Open Page No 1 APPEAL AGAINST REFUSAL OF INSPECTION OF DOCUMENTS To consider any appeals in accordance with Procedure Rule 15.2 of the Access to Information Rules (in the event of an Appeal the press and public will be excluded).
+Item No Ward Item Not Open Page No 1 APPEALS AGAINST THE REFUSAL OF INSPECTION OF DOCUMENTS To consider any appeals in accordance with Procedure Rule 15.2 of the Access to Information Rules (in the event of an Appeal the press and public will be excluded).
 2 LATE ITEMS To identify items which have been admitted to the agenda by the Chair for consideration.
 (The special circumstances shall be specified in the minutes).
-3 EXEMPT INFORMATION - POSSIBLE EXCLUSION OF THE PRESS AND PUBLIC To highlight reports or appendices which officers have identified as containing exempt information, and where officers consider that the public interest in maintaining the exemption outweighs the public interest in disclosing the information, for the reasons outlined in the report.
+3 EXEMPT INFORMATION - POSSIBLE EXCLUSION OF PRESS AND PUBLIC To highlight reports or appendices which officers have identified as containing exempt information, and where officers consider that the public interest in maintaining the exemption outweighs the public interest in disclosing the information, for the reasons outlined in the report.
 To consider whether or not to accept the officers' recommendation in respect of the above information.
 If so, to formally pass the following resolution:- RESOLVED - That the press and public be excluded from the meeting during consideration of the following parts of the agenda designated as containing exempt information on the grounds that it is likely, in view of the nature of the business to be transacted or the nature of the proceedings, that if members of the press and public were present there would be disclosure to them of exempt information, as follows:- 4 APOLOGIES FOR ABSENCE To receive apologies for absence (if any).
+1 I I I

-Open Page No DECLARATIONS OF INTEREST To disclose or draw attention to any interests in accordance with Leeds City Council's 'Councillor Code of Conduct'.
-MINUTES OF THE PREVIOUS MEETING 5 - 8 To approve as a correct record, the minutes of the previous meeting held on 17 th March 2023.
-2023/24 LEEDS CITY REGION BUSINESS RATES POOL FINANCIAL REPORT 9 - 26 To consider the report of the Chief Officer Financial Services, Leeds City Council which sets out the context in which the 2023/24 Leeds City Region Business Rates Pool has been set up and includes the governance arrangements and Memorandum of Understanding for the Leeds City Region Pool, and the Terms of Reference for the governing Joint Committee.
-The report also presents the current position of the 2023/24 Business Rates Pool, including the latest income projections for 2023/24; and the proposed allocation of funding for 2023/24, including a £50,000 administration fee to Leeds City Council.
+Item No Ward Item Not Open Page No 5 DECLARATIONS OF INTEREST To disclose or draw attention to any interests in accordance with Leeds City Council's 'Councillor Code of Conduct'.
+6 MINUTES OF THE PREVIOUS MEETING 5 - 8 To approve as a correct record, the minutes of the previous meeting held on 11 th March 2024.
+7 2024/25 LEEDS CITY REGION BUSINESS RATES POOL FINANCIAL REPORT 9 - 28 To consider the report of the Chief Officer Financial Services, Leeds City Council, which sets out the context in which the 2024/25 Leeds City Region Business Rates Pool has been set up and includes the governance arrangements and Memorandum of Understanding for the Leeds City Region Pool, and the Terms of Reference for the governing Joint Committee.
+The report also presents the current position of the 2024/25 Business Rates Pool, including the latest income projections for 2024/25 and the proposed allocation of funding for 2024/25; and the proposed arrangements for the continuation of the Leeds City Region Business Rates Pool into 2025/26.
 Third Party Recording Recording of this meeting is allowed to enable those not present to see or hear the proceedings either as they take place (or later) and to enable the reporting of those proceedings.
 A copy of the recording protocol is available from the contacts named on the front of this agenda.
 Use of Recordings by Third Parties - code of Practice a) Any published recording should be accompanied by a statement of when and where the recording was made, the context of the discussion that took place, and a clear identification of the main speakers and their role or title. b) Those making recordings must not edit the recording in a way that could lead to misinterpretation or misrepresentation of the proceedings or comments made by attendees.
 In particular there should be no internal editing of published extracts; recordings may start at any point and end at any point but the material between those points must be complete.
-To disclose or draw attention to any interests in accordance with Leeds City Council's 'Councillor Code of Conduct'.
-MINUTES OF THE PREVIOUS MEETING To approve as a correct record, the minutes of the previous meeting held on 17th March 2023.
-2023/24 LEEDS CITY REGION BUSINESS RATES POOL FINANCIAL REPORT To consider the report of the Chief Officer Financial Services, Leeds City Council which sets out the context in which the 2023/24 Leeds City Region Business Rates Pool has been set up and includes the governance arrangements and Memorandum of Understanding for the Leeds City Region Pool, and the Terms of Reference for the governing Joint Committee.
-The report also presents the current position of the 2023/24 Business Rates Pool, including the latest income projections for 2023/24; and the proposed allocation of funding for 2023/24, including a £50,000 administration fee to Leeds City Council.
-Third Party Recording Recording of this meeting is allowed to enable those not present to see or hear the proceedings either as they take place (or later) and to enable the reporting of those proceedings.
-A copy of the recording protocol is available from the contacts named on the front of this agenda.
-Use of Recordings by Third Parties-code of Practice a) Any published recording should be accompanied by a statement of when and where the recording was made, the context of the discussion that took place, and a clear identification of the main speakers and their role or title. b) Those making recordings must not edit the recording in a way that could lead to misinterpretation or misrepresentation of the proceedings or comments made by attendees.
-In particular there should be no internal editing of published extracts; recordings may start at any point and end at any point but the material between